NguyenDinhDang/NguyenDinhDang/README.md

 ## II.
 THE HEATMAP: PROOF OF CONTINUOUS BECOMING

 > "We are what we repeatedly do.
 Excellence, then, is not an act, but a habit." — Aristotle

-The visualization below represents continuous engagement with the digital universe—totaling **over 1,000 contributions** within the current annual cycle.
-It serves as empirical evidence of discipline, execution, and iterative growth.

 <p align="center">
   <img src="https://github-readme-streak-stats.herokuapp.com/?user=NguyenDinhDang&theme=tokyonight&hide_border=true" alt="Nguyen's Streak Stats" width="49%" />